code-not-found/code-not-found.github.io/_posts/grpc/2018-05-05-grpc-spring-boot-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes our tutorial on how to implement a gRPC service and corresponding client using a Spring Boot starter and Maven.
+This concludes our tutorial on how to implement a gRPC service and the corresponding client using a Spring Boot starter and Maven.

 If you liked this example or have a question you would like to ask, leave a comment below!